mjcheetham/Git-Credential-Manager-Core/docs/configuration.md

 `embedded`|Show a window with embedded web view control.
 `system`|Open the user's default web browser.
 `devicecode`|Show a device code.
+`broker`|Use the operating system account manager where available.

 #### Example